-The attack on Ukraine by neighboring Russia could trickle into the US in a different kind of warfare: cyberattacks.
-A new initiative called “Shields Up” has been enacted to defend against cyberattacks on critical infrastructure as intelligence believes Russia could begin targeting the US for assisting in Ukraine and speaking against the Kremlin.
+The invasion of Ukraine by neighboring Russia could trickle into the US in a different kind of warfare: cyberattacks.
+An initiative called “Shields Up” has been enacted to defend against cyberattacks on critical infrastructure as intelligence believes Russia could begin targeting the US for assisting in Ukraine and speaking against the Kremlin.

 While Shields Up is focused on protecting systems of national security and interest, the threat of Russian hackers – or any hackers of that matter – can illuminate risk closer to home.
 A recent survey of 1,200 small and medium-sized businesses (SMBs) conducted by CyberCatch revealed that only one in four could survive a ransomware attack for longer than seven days.
 Barely more than half could make it more than three days.